krusynth/digitalpolicy/content/_policies/cybersecurity.md

 @OMB has [mandated the use of FedRAMP for all cloud services](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/assets/egov_docs/fedrampmemo.pdf), but an agency can request exemption and annually notify OMB of the cloud products they're using which are not FedRAMP authorized.
 This is a route that should be considered particularly if the alternative is to build something from scratch, since the @FAR requires agencies to ["Buy Before Build"](/policies/procurement/#cots).

 The big three cloud providers generally meet FIPS Moderate requirements for the controls they are responsible for, for a _subset_ of their service offerings in the public cloud.
 They may also have a separate, dedicated US government-only cloud region which supports up to FIPS High, but with fewer services supported.
-Each major CSP provides an index showcasing which services and regions have received FedRAMP authorization.
+Each major Cloud Service Provider (CSP) provides an index showcasing which services and regions have received FedRAMP authorization.

 * [Amazon AWS](https://aws.amazon.com/compliance/services-in-scope/FedRAMP/)
 * [Microsoft Azure & O365](https://learn.microsoft.com/en-us/azure/azure-government/compliance/azure-services-in-fedramp-auditscope)